Inside the 'meat grinder': Russian and Ukrainian losses mount in Bakhmut | CBC News

 If confirmed, it would be Russia's most substantial gain since last August.

-Moscow's desire for the win is underscored by the presence of the Wagner Group, a company run by an ally of President Vladimir Putin,
+Moscow's desire for the win is underscored by the presence of the Wagner Group, a private Russian paramilitary organization run by an ally of President Vladimir Putin.

-Its founder, Yevgeny Prigozhin, has confirmed his men are fighting for the city, which Russians call Artyomovsk, its Soviet-era name.
+Its founder, Yevgeny Prigozhin, said on Tuesday, "Wagner units took control of the entire territory of Soledar.
+A cauldron has been formed in the centre of the city in which urban fighting is going on."

+But Ukrainian Deputy Defence Minister Hanna Maliar on Tuesday evening said that fighting for the eastern salt mining town was still raging.

-In November, independent Russian news outlet Mediazona reported that publicly available data from Russia's Federal Penitentiary Service showed the overall prison population shrank by over 23,000 people in September and October, suggesting many convicts had taken up Prigozhin's offer.
+In November, independent Russian news outlet Mediazona reported that publicly available data from Russia's Federal Penitentiary Service showed the overall prison population shrank by more than 23,000 people in September and October, suggesting many convicts had taken up Prigozhin's offer.

 Prigozhin would welcome the political victory a win would bring him in Moscow.
-Meanwhile, the U.S. says Prighozhin wants control of the salt and gypsum from the mines.
+Meanwhile, the U.S. says Prigozhin wants control of the salt and gypsum from the mines.

 For Ukraine, say experts, the importance of holding Bakhmut — aside from its value as a symbol of Ukrainian resistance — is partly about sustaining support from Western countries on whose arms supplies Ukraine's war effort is dependent.